 - Invite the person to contribute a guest post, either a reprint from their own blog or an original article for your readers.
 Include an author bio with a link back to their website.
 If a reprint, give the link to the original post.

 - Write about the person (or product), with or without links to other blog posts, websites, videos or other resources.
 Even if you weren’t able to interview them personally, you can include brief quotes from their own writing or from other interviews they’ve done.
+And be sure to let them know you featured them!

 Similar to a curated post, open your spotlight post by saying a bit about the person or product, how you first heard about or met them, and why you treasure them as a trusted resource.